What tax incentives encourage energy production from fossil fuels?

 Provisions of the federal income tax that subsidize domestic production of fossil fuels include the expensing of exploration, development, and intangible drilling costs; the use of percentage depletion instead of cost depletion to recover drilling and development costs of oil and gas wells and coal mining properties; and numerous smaller incentives for production and distribution of oil, coal, and natural gas.

 Supporters justify these tax incentives as a means of reducing US dependence on imported oil.
-But they also encourage more rapid exhaustion of domestic supplies, which may increase dependence on imports in the long run.
-The three largest energy tax incentives are expected to reduce federal tax revenue by between $11 billion and $26 billion from 2015 to 2019, depending on the agency doing the estimate (figure 1).
+But such incentives also encourage more rapid exhaustion of domestic supplies, which may increase dependence on imports in the long run.
+The three largest energy tax incentives are expected to reduce federal tax revenue by nearly $11.6 billion from 2017 to 2021 (figure 1).

-Intangible drilling costs cover the labor, machinery, and materials needed for drilling and developing oil and gas wells and coal mines.
+Intangible drilling costs cover the labor and materials needed for drilling and developing oil and gas wells and coal mines.
 Independent oil and gas producers (i.e., those without related refining and marketing operations) may deduct these costs from income in the year incurred, even though, as capital investments, they produce returns over many years.
 Integrated oil and gas companies may deduct 70 percent of these costs in the first year and recover the remaining 30 percent over the next five years.

-With percentage depletion, producers can deduct a fixed percentage of gross revenue from a property as capital expenses each year; in contrast, with conventional cost depletion, producers deduct their actual outlays as the resources from a well or mine are depleted.
+With percentage depletion, producers can deduct a fixed percentage of gross revenue from a property as capital expenses each year.
+In contrast, with conventional cost depletion, producers deduct their actual costs as the resources from a well or mine are depleted.
 The federal income tax allows independent producers—but not integrated companies—to deduct 15 percent of gross revenue from their oil and gas properties as percentage depletion, without regard to how much they have invested in the properties.
 Percentage depletion is permitted only on the company’s first 1,000 barrels per day from a property and is limited to net income from oil and gas properties.
 Percentage depletion is also available for coal and other minerals at varying rates.